veropetit/BeStarsMiMeS/02-LSDMaskCalculation.md

 Furthermore, we noted that the depth of some lines that are used in the mask (the last column of the file mask has a "1" in it) have a depth set to zero (probably coming from the 'tweaking' process?).
 We filtered the mask to set the last column to 0 in these cases.

-These mask as located in the folder `UpdatedFiles/02-Mask-calculations/MaskCleaning/AsifMaskClean_tellClean/` and `UpdatedFiles/02-Mask-calculations/MaskCleaning/AsifMaskCleanTweak_tellClean/`
+These mask are located in the folder `UpdatedFiles/02-Mask-calculations/MaskCleaning/AsifMaskClean_tellClean/` and `UpdatedFiles/02-Mask-calculations/MaskCleaning/AsifMaskCleanTweak_tellClean/`

+Additionally, these masks include some lines with depths smaller than 0.02.
+Another set of masks was created that removes all lines with depths less than 0.02.
+These masks are located in the folder `UpdatedFiles/02-Mask-calculations/MaskCleaning/AsifMaskSuperClean_tellClean/` and `UpdatedFiles/02-Mask-calculations/MaskCleaning/AsifMaskSuperCleanTweak_tellClean/`
 ---
 Next page: [03-LSDProfileCalculation.md](https://github.com/veropetit/BeStarsMiMeS/blob/master/03-LSDProfileCalculation.md)